ImageMagick/Usage-Markdown/quantize/index.md

 If you really want to be sure you get both fully opaque and fully transparent colors in the resulting image you can [Normalize OR Contrast-Stretch](../color_mods/#normalize) the alpha channel.

-For example here I ensure the main color selects are made opaque by using "`-contrast-stretch`".
+For example, here I ensure the main color selects are made opaque by using "`-contrast-stretch`".
 Though this is probably a little heavy handed for a more normal situation.

 ~~~